Common Questions about our Holiday Workshops & Activities

 What do other parents say about the program?

 Parents love our workshops.
 They all know that their children are in the safe care of BRICKS 4 KIDZ instructors, all who have Working With Children checks and at least one who has a current First Aid certificate.
+All instructors have been trained with special safety policies in place at all our workshops.

 Parents also like to know that their child will have a super fun day!
 Kids are given different LEGO® activities which they don’t have at home and taught different building techniques.
 They are given time to use their imagination and they will make lots of friends!